cypress-io/cypress-design/components/icon/vue/ReadMe.md

 ## Usage

+### Import

 2 methods exist to load this component:

-The recommended:

-- Tree shakable
-- Complete proper TS validation of all props inline
-- No auto-importation of the component in the template
+Use named imports of each icon you plan on using.
+I **recommend** this method because:

+- It's tree shakable: Only the icons you use will end up in your bundle
+- You get TS validation of color props: if a color is not available, squigles will appear in your editor

 ```vue live
 <script setup>